Unidata/tomcat-docker/README.md

     -srcstoretype PKCS12
 ```

 When prompted for passwords in the two steps above, consider reusing the same password to reduce cognitive load.
+If you see the following message

+    Warning: The JKS keystore uses a proprietary format.
+It is recommended to
+    migrate to PKCS12 which is an industry standard format using "keytool
+    -importkeystore -srckeystore keystore.jks -destkeystore keystore.jks
+    -deststoretype pkcs12".

+ignore it.

 You'll then refer to that keystore in your `server.xml`: